FODMikeG/GrubersCV/README.md

 # GrubersCV
-First page for on going adapting CV
+First page for ongoing adapting CV
+//This is day two of my learning so please do not expect much yet.
+However, as time goes I will blow your mind.